Differentiable Conservative Radially Symmetric Fluid Simulations and Stellar Winds -- jf1uids: Differentiation through stellar wind simulations

 \section{Differentiation through stellar wind simulations}

-As a first physics module, we have implemented stellar wind based on the injection of thermal energy.\footnote{Thermal energy injection is numerically more stable and physically comparable to the situation in a small cluster of stars with thermalization of kinetic energy \cite{lachlan21}.} Our simulation successfully replicates the theoretical Weaver solution \cite{weaver} (see Fig. \ref{fig:weaver_sensitivity}).
+As a first physics module, we have implemented stellar wind based on the injection of thermal energy.\footnote{Thermal energy injection is comparable to the situation in a small cluster of stars with thermalization of kinetic energy \cite{lachlan21}, for a comparison of injection schemes, see \cite{pittard21}.} Our simulation successfully replicates the theoretical Weaver solution \cite{weaver} (see Fig. \ref{fig:weaver_sensitivity}).
 The main parameters of the wind are the stellar mass $M$ and outflow velocity of the wind $v_\infty$.
-Fig. \ref{fig:weaver_sensitivity} shows the simulation of an exemplary wind and the derivative of the final fluid state with respect to $v_\infty$ - \texttt{jf1uids} is fully differentiable.\footnote{Adaptive time stepping is currently only compatible with forward not backward differentiation.} The derivatives are remarkably stable and have simple physical interpretations.
+Fig. \ref{fig:weaver_sensitivity} shows the simulation of an exemplary wind and the derivative of the final fluid state with respect to $v_\infty$ - \texttt{jf1uids} is fully differentiable.
+The derivatives are remarkably stable and have simple physical interpretations.
 For example, nudging up $v_\infty$ will forward-displace the shock, leading to the spike in the derivatives after $2$ parsec.
 Note that for backpropagation through the solver, all the internal operations (so the whole trajectory over time, or part of it based on checkpointing \cite{jaxfluids2}) are stored \cite{diffrax} which can become a memory bottleneck.
 This, however, is less pronounced in our one-dimensional compared to a full three-dimensional simulation.\footnote{At high resolutions, which also necessitate smaller time steps \cite{CFL}, this can still be an issue.}

 In Fig. \ref{fig:optimization} we further show, that based on the full final fluid state, simulated using \texttt{jf1uids}, and the general simulation setup (background density, pressure, adiabatic index, ...) by gradient descent through the simulation, we can reconstruct stellar wind parameters.